8 Best Math Apps for Kindergarten Students Compared

 Pricing and Accessibility

-Funexpected Math offers several pricing options: a free limited version, a $10.99/month plan, discounted annual subscriptions, and special rates for schools.
-A 7-day free trial is also available.
+Funexpected Math is available with several pricing options: a free limited version, a $10.99/month plan, discounted annual subscriptions, and special rates for schools.
+Also, you can try it for free for 7 days.

 User Experience and Results